EPFL-ENAC/iie-research-landscape/scrapping/epfl_iie/README.md

 python3 scrap_infoscience.py
 ```
 to download all IIE entries in `xml` format in `data/scrapped/infoscience/`.
 Modify the number of entries to fetch if necessary.
 Only 1000 entries at a time can be retrieved.

+We count the __number of occurrences__ of each keyword for every publication of current labs.

 ## Google Scholar